Saguaro Half Marathon

 Refunds: Once your package is shipped, you are officially checked in to the race and no longer qualify for our refund, deferment, or transfer options.

-We encourage you to attend the race expo This is your chance to see the area, pick up your bib packet, ask questions, and check out merchandise.
+We encourage you to attend the race expo.
+This is your chance to see the area, pick up your bib packet, ask questions, and check out merchandise.
+We'll have a variety of swag from race shirts to our favorite Hydro Flasks and everything in-between.
 See you there!

 We encourage runners to arrive early on race morning.
-Find a parking spot, grab coffee or hot chocolate, and tune into the provided radio station to listen for updates from our lovely race announcer!
+Find a parking spot, grab some Summit Coffee or hot chocolate, and listen for updates from our race announcer (They're the one with the megaphone and early-bird energy)!

 We will have plenty of parking to accommodate all of our runners!
-Parking for both spectators and runners will be located near the start/finish line at Old Tucson, AZ (201 Kinney Rd)
+Parking for both spectators and runners will be located near the start/finish line at Old Tucson, AZ (201 Kinney Rd).
+Please follow signs for the entrance to the overflow lot.

 We expect to welcome spectators at the Saguaro Half Marathon this year!
 Due to the prickly nature of the cactus forest, watching your runner along the course is not possible.
 We encourage you to wait at the finish line and use the RaceJoy app to keep track of your runner's progress (set up required before race start).